manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Helper functions for connecting to Mongodb and Redis.

 * Anisha Vaghela:
-   + Check on creation of backend APIs for login/signup in go.
+   + Research on how to create node cluster and database for the login/signup and integrate it.

 * Miraj Patel:
    + Create basic structure of Goapi for accessing the kong gateway.